-- Student assessment shall comply with the law and State Board of Education rules to determine the progress of students and to assist them in attaining student performance objectives and the educational achievement goals of the district. - State-mandated tests (e.g., diagnostic assessments and achievement tests) shall be administered to all eligible students at the times designated by the State Board of Education. - Administrative procedures for test security and confidentiality of student results are in place to maintain the integrity of District and State assessments.
+• Student assessment shall comply with the law and State Board of Education rules to determine students' progress and assist them in attaining student performance objectives and the district's educational achievement goals.

+• State-mandated tests (e.g., diagnostic assessments and achievement tests) shall be administered to all eligible students at the times designated by the State Board of Education.

+• Administrative procedures for test security and confidentiality of student results are in place to maintain the integrity of District and State assessments.